 If you want to compete in NCAA sports, you need to register with the NCAA Eligibility Center at eligibilitycenter.org.
-Plan to register before your freshman year of high school (or year nine of secondary school).
-Visit on.ncaa.com/RegChecklist to help guide you through the registration process.
+Plan to register before your freshman year of high school.
+For more information on registration, visit on.ncaa.com/RegChecklist.